A Little About Us:

 Oakland Privacy is a citizen’s coalition that works regionally to defend the right to privacy and enhance public transparency and oversight regarding the use of surveillance techniques and equipment.
 We were instrumental in the creation of the first standing municipal citizens’ privacy advisory commission in the City of Oakland, and we have engaged in privacy enhancing legislative efforts with the Counties of Alameda and Santa Clara and several Northern California cities and regional entities.

-Oakland, following the unanimous recommendation of its municipal privacy commission, became (to the best of our knowledge) the first municipality in the United States to terminate a sitting law enforcement agreement between its police department and ICE.
+Oakland, following the unanimous recommendation of its municipal privacy commission, became one of the first municipalities in the United States to terminate a sitting law enforcement agreement between its police department and ICE.

 Members of Oakland Privacy have sat on panels discussing surveillance technology use in forums sponsored by the California Department of Justice, RightsCon, Left Forum, HOPE Conference, Berkeley Law School, and the Library Freedom Project/Noisebridge, among others.
 Members Brian Hofer (Chair) and Lou Katz currently sit on the City of Oakland’s Privacy Advisory Commission.

 Getting to Know Us:

 If you’d like an introduction to what we do, here are a few resources:

 This website, which has articles, documents and whatnot related to what we do:

 Our next meeting announcement, on our website, which includes a short summary of projects we are working on and have worked on:

 Our timeline, from our beginnings in the Summer of 2013.
 Also on our website:

 If you have basic questions (like what various acronyms mean, what a surveillance ordinance is, etc) please email us.
 (We have some acronyms defined here)